namdiv/namdiv/README.md

 ## Hi there!👋 Welcome to my Github!

-My name is Xavier, I am from Argentina
+My name is Xavier, I am from Argentina.

 I am a Data Scientist and an Eletronics Engineer.